kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Missing Index on IN Columns
 **Check Id:** 119 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Missing+Index+on+IN+Columns)

 Check IN() predicates for columns that are not included in an index.
-Might also want to exclude check for tables with small (5k or less) number of records.
+Might also want to exclude check for tables with small (5k or less) number of rows.

 [Back to top](#top)